 • Suicide has intrigued sociologists for a long time.
-One may recall that a key study by Emile Durkheim (1858-1917) which is considered one of the pioneers of sociology was his study of suicide.
+One may recall that a key study of Emile Durkheim (1858-1917) which is considered as one of the pioneers of sociology was his study of suicide.

-• Suicide is challenging because it defies common-sense thinking.
-As an illustration one may mention the fact that the seasonal pattern of suicide is fairly counter-intuitive.
-For a country like France, common sense would expect that the suicide rate is highest in the months of November or December, which are marked by short days, cold and rainy weather, and bleak natural scenery.
-However, the evidence is completely different: it is in December that suicide rates are at their lowest and in May that they are highest4).
+• Suicide is challenging because it defies common sense thinking.
+As an illustration one may mention the fact that the seasonal pattern of suicide is fairly counterintuitive.
+For a country like France common-sense would expect that the suicide rate is highest in the months of November or December which are marked by short days, cold and rainy weather and bleak natural scenery.
+However, the evidence is completely different: it is in December that suicide rates are at their lowest and in May that they are highest4.

-• As with most social phenomena, suicide is multi-faceted.
-Suicide rates are known to depend upon many personal characteristics: sex, age, religion, marital situation, place of residence (big city vs. countryside), and so on.
+• As most social phenomena, suicide is multi-faceted.
+Suicide rates are known to depend upon many personal characteristics: sex, age, religion, marital situation, place of residence (big city vs. country side), and so on.
 Thus, suicide is a good case for showing how our previous procedure can be applied.

 In this paper we focus on one specific factor, namely the marital state.
 The importance of this factor has already been emphasized by Durkheim.
-As a matter of fact, his thesis is that the more connections people have with their family, friends, or neighbors, the less
+As a matter of fact, his thesis is that the more connections people have with their family, friends or neighbors, the less likely they are to commit suicide.
+Marital bonds are just one type of connection, yet probably the most important.
+Table 1 shows a set of comparative suicide rate data for unmarried versus married people.